JudeWillmer/Microsoft-Intune-Administration-Lab/03 - Endpoint Security/README.md

 ## Outcome

-The **Windows - BitLocker Disk Encryption** policy was successfully created in Microsoft Intune with strengthened encryption requirements for managed Windows devices.
+The **Windows - BitLocker Disk Encryption** policy was successfully created in **Microsoft Intune**, requiring device encryption with **XTS-AES 256-bit** and enforcing **Full encryption** for operating system drives.
+This established centrally managed **BitLocker encryption controls** to strengthen the protection of organisational data stored on managed Windows devices.

-The policy requires device encryption, configures **XTS-AES 256-bit** encryption for operating system, fixed, and removable data drives, and enforces **Full encryption** for operating system drives.

-This demonstrates practical endpoint security administration through the central configuration of **BitLocker encryption controls**, helping protect organisational data stored on managed Windows devices.

 ---